-Below you’ll find a growing collection of contemporary artists and figures of note, an antidote to the perception that everything current is decadent.
+Below you’ll find a growing collection of contemporary artists and figures of note–an antidote to the perception that everything current is decadent.

 They convey the spirit of various European ethno-cultures.
-This is the civilization and peoples I am part of, love, defend, and steward in this current time of crisis.
+This is the civilization and peoples I am part of, love, honor, and defend in this current time of crisis.

-The following individuals are not necessarily associated with The Great Order project, I simply like and want to share them.
+The following individuals are not associated with The Great Order project, I simply like and want to share them.

 Contemporary Russian painter.